johnther3ap3r/Intro-Grid-Simulations-Swift3/P01-Transfering-Code/content.md

 Great!
 Now we're ready to copy over the update loop for Game Of Life.

 > [action]
 > Go to Page 7 of the Swift Playgrounds course.
-Copy over the contents of function `update` over to the corresponding function in `GameViewController.swift` in the Xcode project.
+Copy over the contents of function `update` over to the corresponding function in `GameOfLifeSimulation.swift` in the Xcode project.
 >
 > Now run the project!
 Click the "Start" triangle at the top left.